esubalewtele/alx-system_engineering-devops/0x00-shell_basics/README.md

-What I learned from this project
+h1<What I learned from this project..>
 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 What Is “The Shell”?
 The Shell delivers keyboard inputs to the OS to perform.
 They were the precursors to GUIs and bash is one of the most popular.